AI's Copyright Problem Is Fixable

-SEBASTOPOL, CALIFORNIA - Generative artificial intelligence (AI) stretches current copyright law in unforeseen and uncomfortable ways.
+(MENAFN- Khaleej Times) Generative artificial intelligence stretches current copyright law in unforeseen and uncomfortable ways.
 The US Copyright Office recently issued guidance stating that the output of image-generating AI isn't copyrightable unless human creativity went into the prompts that generated it.
 But that leaves many questions: How much creativity is needed, and is it the same kind of creativity that an artist exercises with a paintbrush?

 How do we make sense of this?
 What should copyright law mean in the age of AI?
 Technologist Jaron Lanier offers one answer with his idea of data dignity, which implicitly distinguishes between training (or“teaching”) a model and generating output using a model.
 The former should be a protected activity, Lanier argues, whereas output may indeed infringe on someone's copyright.

-Rather, the model is an enormous set of parameters, based on all the content ingested during training, that represent the probability that one word is likely to follow another.
-When these probability engines emit a Shakespearean sonnet that Shakespeare never wrote, that is transformative, even if the new sonnet is not remotely good.
+Rather, the model is an enormous set of parameters – based on all the content ingested during training – that represent the probability that one word is likely to follow another.
+When these probability engines emit a Shakespearean sonnet that Shakespeare never wrote, that's transformative, even if the new sonnet isn't remotely good.

 AI developers train models by giving them smaller bits of input and asking them to predict the next word billions of times, tweaking the parameters slightly along the way to improve the predictions.
 But the same process is then used to generate output, and therein lies the problem from a copyright standpoint.

 Where did the word“or” come from?
 While it happens to be the next word in Hamlet's famous soliloquy, the model wasn't copying Hamlet.
 It simply picked“or” out of the hundreds of thousands of words it could have chosen, all based on statistics.
-This isn't what we humans would recognise as creativity.
-The model is simply maximising the probability that we humans will find its output intelligible.
+This isn't what we humans would recognize as creativity.
+The model is simply maximizing the probability that we humans will find its output intelligible.

 But how, then, can authors be compensated for their work when appropriate?
 While it may not be possible to trace provenance with the current generative AI chatbots, that isn't the end of the story.
 In the year or so since ChatGPT's release, developers have been building applications on top of the existing foundation models.
 Many use retrieval-augmented generation (RAG) to allow an AI to“know about” content that isn't in its training data.
 If you need to generate text for a product catalog, you can upload your company's data and then send it to the AI model with the instructions:“Only use the data included with this prompt in the response.”